Skip to content

 FTReactNativeRUM.addAction('actionName','actionType',{'custom.foo': 'something'});

-More Customized Collection Operations
+More Custom Collection Operations

-Set through the accessibilityLabel attribute
+Set it via the accessibilityLabel attribute

 <Button title="Custom Action Name"